tonomoshia/tonomoshia/100DaysofWesBos.md

 * Your heros worked really hard, so should you.
 Do your homework.
 * Do your homework, and you will consistently get better.

+In unrelated news, I also attended a couple of sessions from [WordCamp Santa Clarita][59].
+I would have attended more but I forgot due to FocusMate debacle.
+(By the way my FocusMate sent me a note apologizing for not showing up.
+Very classy.)